JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 ## Taking particles seriously

 The flat circles are a bit dull, so let's write a function that draws the circles as ‘particles’.

 The `drawcircle()` function draws lots of circles on top of each other, but each one is drawn with a slightly smaller radius and a slightly lighter shade of the incoming color.

 The [`rescale`](@ref) function in Luxor provides an easy way to map or adjust values from one range to another.
 Here, numbers between 5 and 1 are mapped to numbers between 0.5 and 3.

-And the radius is scaled to run between `radius` and `radius/6`.
+The radius is scaled to run between `radius` and `radius/6`.

 Also, let's make them get larger as they spiral outwards, by adding `4i` to the radius when called by `drawcircle()`.

 ```@setup example_5
 using Luxor, Colors